peer-base/peer-star/docs/rfc-identity.md

 - Uses DID best practices, such as using delegate keys to associate devices.
 - Doesn't require any extensions, scanning of QRCodes, or any other unfriendly processes for daily use.
 - Acts like a "server" in the sense that sensitive information may be safely stored in it.
 Many DID methods require a secret for certain actions, e.g.: uPort requires an app secret to request normal and verified credentials.
 - Has a wide support among devices.
-If we make it a PWA, users may install the application in the OS itself, further enhancing the user experience.
-Later on, we can develop native mobile apps to support OS's that don't yet allow PWA to be installed natively.
+If we make it a Progressive Web App (PWA), users may install the application in the OS itself, further enhancing the user experience.
+Later on, we can develop native mobile apps to support OS's that don't yet allow PWAs to be installed natively.
 - Allows the user to choose between several identities when authenticating, useful for people that manage companies, organizations or similar.

 ### Managing identities

 Users will be able to create identities using their preferred DID method or associate existing ones.
 They will be guided throughout the process according to the chosen DID method.
 Once they complete it, they will have successfully created a Device Key.

+All the Device Private Keys will be locked to improve security.
+One such locking method is using a passphrase to encrypt the Device Private Key.
+Other methods, such as [biometric signatures](https://en.wikipedia.org/wiki/Electronic_signature#Biometric_signature), can be used instead if they prove to be effective and are available in the user's device.

-All the Device Private Keys will be encrypted with a passphrase to improve security.
-Even if a device gets stolen, the robber won't be able to use most features without the passphrase as all the information stored locally will be encrypted with the Device Public Key.
+Even if a device gets stolen, the robber won't be able to use most features without unlocking the Device Private Key as all the information stored locally will be encrypted with the Device Public Key.
 This gives time for the owner of the Identity to revoke the compromised device in the IdentityManager of another device.

 Because the identity was linked to this device at setup time, and depending on the DID method, profile information and verifiable claims might become stale.
 For this reason, users will be able to sync up with their identity to update any stale data.